Montecri/Godot-GameAnalytics/README.md

 Native GDScript for GameAnalytics in Godot

-When first started learning Godot I notice the limitation when it comes to capture game analytics.
+When I first started learning Godot I notice the limitation when it comes to capture game analytics.
 The vast majority of options are incomplete in the sense that supports only one platform, missing functions etc, besides the regular need to recompile the engine, rebuild export templates, etc.

 In search of a native, cross platform solution, identified that https://gameanalytics.com/ had a REST API sample in Python